Rosy03/Connecting-React-Frontend-to-a-Flask-Backend/README.md

 ## Frontend - React
 ### Installation

-This section involves creating of a new react app and then replacing the contents of the previous folder "frontend" into the newly created react app
+This section involves creating of a new react app and then replacing the contents with that of the previous folder "frontend" into the newly created react app

 > You can manoeuvre around this in any way you find suitable provided you have a react app with the node modules and contents from the previous frontend folder

 ```